-- Manufacture of new equipment containing HCFC-22 is prohibited; the retired equipment would be replaced with new equipment containing alternative refrigerants such as HFCs, HFOs, hydrocarbons, ammonia, or CO2; - Removal of HCFC-22 from the "national inventory" via destruction could not be replaced by new production or import, but it would increase incentives for recovery and recycling/reclamation of remaining sources of HCFC-22.
+- Manufacture of new equipment containing HCFC-22 is prohibited; old HCFC-22 equipment would be replaced with new equipment containing alternative refrigerants such as HFCs, HFOs, hydrocarbons, ammonia, or CO2; - Removal of HCFC-22 from the "national inventory" via destruction could not be replaced by new production or import, but it would increase incentives for recovery and recycling/reclamation of remaining sources of HCFC-22.

 There is no expected adverse impact in terms of affecting the market availability of HCFC-22 needed for servicing older equipment.
-Any destruction would be done on a voluntary basis to accelerate the retirement of older equipment.
-Companies with annual consumption allowances can be expected to maximize the quantities of HCFC-22 that they produce and/or import to build up inventories for future needs, regardless of how much HCFC-22 is destroyed.
+Any destruction would be done on a voluntary basis to accelerate the retirement of older equipment and reduce excess stockpiles.